 This guide is intended to provide you an overview of the permitting process for retaining walls.

-No zoning permit is required for a retaining wall that measures less than 4 feet in height, measured from the ground.
-No building permit is required for a retaining wall that measures less than 4 feet in height, measured from its base (even if the base is below grade).
-Masonry walls 6 feet tall or taller require commercial engineering review.
+Building permits: A building permit is only needed for retaining walls that are over 4 feet in height, measured from the base (even if the base is below grade).
+Retaining walls 6 feet tall or taller require commercial engineering review.
+Retaining walls of any height in a landmark or historic district must apply to Landmark Preservation.

 NOTE: All retaining walls or fences must be six inches back from the public sidewalk, regardless of where the property line is.